juansca/tesis-escrita/Marco_teorico/tmp_ml.md

 ### Multilayer Perceptron
 http://scikit-learn.org/stable/modules/neural_networks_supervised.html#mathematical-formulation

+A multilayer perceptron (MLP) is a class of feedforward artificial neural network.
+An MLP consists of at least three layers of nodes.
+Except for the input nodes, each node is a neuron that uses a nonlinear activation function.
+MLP utilizes a supervised learning technique called backpropagation for training.[1][2]
+Its multiple layers and non-linear activation distinguish MLP from a linear perceptron.
+It can distinguish data that is not linearly separable.[3]

+Multi-layer Perceptron (MLP) is a supervised learning algorithm that learns a function f(\cdot): R^m \rightarrow R^o by training on a dataset, where m is the number of dimensions for input and o is the number of dimensions for output.
+Given a set of features X = {x_1, x_2, ..., x_m} and a target y, it can learn a non-linear function approximator for either classification or regression.
+It is different from logistic regression, in that between the input and the output layer, there can be one or more non-linear layers, called hidden layers.
+Figure 1 shows a one hidden layer MLP with scalar output.

+The leftmost layer, known as the input layer, consists of a set of neurons \{x_i | x_1, x_2, ..., x_m\} representing the input features.
+Each neuron in the hidden layer transforms the values from the previous layer with a weighted linear summation w_1x_1 + w_2x_2 + ... + w_mx_m, followed by a non-linear activation function g(\cdot):R \rightarrow R - like the hyperbolic tan function.
+The output layer receives the values from the last hidden layer and transforms them into output values.

 ### Decision Tree
 Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
 The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.